cloudius-systems/osv/documentation/fork.md

   etc.) returns `ENOSYS` — there are no namespaces to unshare.

-- **aarch64.** Implemented and validated: the stack-copy + `br` resume trampoline works on aarch64 (Graviton) as well as x86-64. `tst-fork` passes 10/10 on both architectures.
+- **aarch64.** Implemented and validated: the stack-copy + `br` resume trampoline works on aarch64 as well as x86-64. `tst-fork` passes 10/10 on both architectures.

 ## Implementation